blechdom/elementary/README.md

 ### Pythagorean Spiral

-Playing with the Pythagorean Comma...
-Multiply a frequency by a value (1.5 = Perfect 5th).
-If the frequency goes above a threshold, divide it by 2 (a octave) to keep the frequencies in audible range.
-Hear the sequences spiral around the comma...
+Playing with the Pythagorean Comma: Multiply a frequency by a value (1.5 = Perfect 5th).
+If the frequency goes above a threshold, divide it by 2 (an octave), to keep the frequencies in audible range.
+Hear the sequences spiral around the comma.

 #### Parameters

 - Presets: some I saved and a button to add more
 - Main Volume: Turn this up if you want to hear anything
-- Starting Frequency: Give it a place to start
+- Starting Frequency: Give it a place to start, a seed
 - Speed (ms): how fast do you want to hear it go?
 - Upper Limit: Threshold to start dividing by a value (octave = 2.0)
 - Lower Limit: If you want the pattern to cover a larger range, lower this value